iterative/dvc.org/content/docs/command-reference/remote/add.md

 (if set).
 This uses the default AWS credentials file.
 To use a custom authentication method, use the parameters described in `dvc remote modify`.

-S3 remotes can also be configured entirely via environment variables, e.g.:
+S3 remotes can also be configured via environment variables, for example:

 ```dvc
 $ export AWS_ACCESS_KEY_ID='mykey'